How to Earn Virgin Australia Velocity Status

 The Virgin Australia Lounge in Adelaide.
 Photo: Virgin Australia.

-Virgin Australia Velocity status comes with some great perks when you fly with Virgin and some of its partner airlines.
+Virgin Australia Velocity status comes with some great perks when you fly with Virgin Australia and some of its partner airlines.

 With Velocity Gold status, for example, you’ll enjoy access to Virgin Australia Lounges (including on arrival), extra baggage allowance, priority check-in, priority boarding, and bonus Velocity points on flights (except on Economy Lite tickets).